 Ignorance can be bliss

-FACT360’s solution was inspired by ‘traffic analysis’ developed by George Welchman during the second world war at the UK’s Bletchley Park.
+FACT360’s solution was inspired by ‘traffic analysis’ developed by Gordon Welchman during the second world war at the UK’s Bletchley Park.
 Welchman’s techniques examined the characteristics of enemy messages, such as volume, direction and time, rather than the message content itself.
 And it is his techniques that FACT360 has built upon and now applies to corporate communication networks detecting subtle changes in behaviour characteristic of covert activity.

 FACT360’s analysis treats each communication across a corporate network as a ‘transaction’ with the subsequent transactional analysis the first stage of the process identifying the key people and events.